Limiting dynamics for Q-learning with memory one in symmetric two-player, two-action games: Method

 \subsection{Self-consistent solutions to the Bellman equations}

 If we restrict ourselves to pure strategies, each player can pick one of two actions for each of the four states, leading to a total of $2^{4}$ strategies.
 As a result, the total number of pure strategy \emph{pairs} is $2^{8}=256$.
-It is not feasible to repeat the calculations in \cite{Usui2021} performed for the $16$ symmetric strategy pairs for all possible pairs in order to identify asymmetric equilibria.
-This process can however be automated using software such as Mathematica.
+Using computer algebra software, such as Mathematica, we can automate the calculations in \cite{Usui2021}, performed for the $16$ symmetric strategy pairs, to repeat them for all possible strategies pairs.
+This allows us to identify a best-response for each strategy.

-To this end, we identify each strategy pair with an 8-bit digit.
-The first four bits encode the strategy of player one, and the last four bits the strategy of player two.
+To this end, we identify each strategy with a 4 dimensional vector.
+The four entries encode the strategy.
 A zero in the first entry means that $Q_{1, 1, D}>Q_{1, 1, C}$, while a one means that $Q_{1, 1, D}<Q_{1, 1, C}$.
-The digit $(0, 0, 0, 0, 0, 0, 0, 0)$, for example, represents the strategy pair where both players play according to the all defect (All-D) strategy.
-The digit $(1, 0, 0, 1, 1, 0, 0, 1)$ in contrast represents the strategy pair where both players play according to the Win-Stay-Loose-Shift (WSLS) strategy.
+The vector $(0, 0, 0, 0)$, for example, represents the all defect (All-D) strategy.
+The vector $(1, 0, 0, 1)$ in contrast represents the Win-Stay-Lose-Shift (WSLS) strategy.
+In a similar fashion, we define a strategy pair to be an 8 dimensional vector in which the first four entries encode the strategy of player 1 and the last four entries encode the strategy of player 2.

-Each 8-bit digit leads to a system of sixteen equations which can be solved simultaneously for the sixteen Q-values.
+Each strategy pair vector leads to a system of sixteen linear equations that can be solved simultaneously for the sixteen Q-values.
 The Q-values are then expressed in terms of the model parameters $t, r, p$ and $s$.
-The 8-bit digit however also encodes an assumption on the inequalities obtaining between the Q-values.
-By using the Boole function in Mathematica we can check if the expressions for the Q-values satisfy these inequalities given the assumptions on the model parameters.
-In this way, we can determine whether there is a valid solution to the Bellman equations given the strategy pair for all possible strategy pairs.
+The vector however also encodes an assumption on the inequalities obtaining between the Q-values.
+We then perform a self-consistency check to see if the resulting Q-values satisfy the assumed inequalities given the assumptions on the model parameters.
+In this way, we can determine under which conditions there is a valid solution to the Bellman equations given the strategy pair.

-This can be done for all two-player, two-action repeated games.
-To illustrate the computation, we will consider the IPD where both players are playing the all defect strategy.
-The Bellman equations \eqref{eq:qfunction} for player 1 can be written in terms of indicator functions when the considering pure strategies.
-The equations for firm 1 become
+To illustrate the computation, we will consider the PD where both players are playing the all defect strategy, i.e., the vector $(0, 0, 0, 0, 0, 0, 0, 0)$.
+The Bellman equations \eqref{eq:qfunction} for player 1 can be written in terms of indicator functions when considering pure strategies.
+The equations for player 1 become

 These are reduced to

 when considering the strategy pair of both players using the All-D strategy.
 Solving \eqref{eq:BellallD} leads to

 Since this is a symmetric strategy pair, the solutions to the Bellman equations for player 2 are the same.